scailfin/rob-webapi-flask/docs/demo-setup.rst

     source venv/bin/activate

 The Flask Web API for ROB requires the ``robcore`` package.
-The following steps will install all packages from the respective GitHub repositories:
+The following steps will install all packages from the respective GitHub repositories.
+You can first clone the repositories and the install the packages that are contained in them:

     .. code-block:: bash